 Youtube Size Guide: How To Create Beautiful Youtube Thumbnails & Profile Pictures

-Youtube Thumbnail Size
+YouTube Thumbnail Size

 That might seem bigger than you’d think for an image that is usually displayed so small, but it makes sense: At the end of a video, when new videos pop up as recommendations for what to watch next, the thumbnail is displayed at a larger size.
-The preview image will be also used for the embedded player on websites.
+The preview image will also be used for the embedded player on websites.

 So ideally, you want to create a YouTube thumbnail image that looks good at both sizes.